 How to Apply for a Passport

-Irish citizens who have previously held an Irish Passport can now apply for their Passport Book and/or Card online.
+Irish citizens who have previously held an Irish Passport must renew their Passport Book or Passport Card using Passport Online.

 Please see the detailed Documentary Requirements for Passport Applications page from the Passport Service.

 Please see the detailed How to get your application witnessed page from the Passport Service.